Sylvester William Treinen: Early life

 Sylvester Treinen was born on November 19, 1917 in Donnelly, Minnesota, to William John and Kathryn (née Krausen) Treinen.
 He attended Crosier Seminary in Onamia from 1935 to 1941, and earned a Bachelor of Arts degree from Saint Paul Seminary in Saint Paul, Minnesota, in 1943.

 Priesthood

 Treinen was ordained to the priesthood for the Diocese of Bismarck by Bishop Vincent James Ryan in Bismarck, North Dakota, on June 11, 1946.

-After his ordination, the diocese assigned Treinen as a curate in Dickinson, North Daktoa.
+After his ordination, the diocese assigned Treinen as a curate in Dickinson, North Dakota.
 He was appointed secretary in 1950 to Bishop Vincent James Ryan and his successor, Bishop Lambert Anthony Hoch and as a curate at the Cathedral of the Holy Spirit Parish in Bismarck.
 Treinen was named chancellor of the diocese in 1953 and curate at St. Anne's Parish in Bismarck in 1957.
 In 1959, he was named pastor of St. Joseph's Parish in Mandan, North Dakota.